 Credential analysts are liaisons between graduate education students, school districts, and the California Commission on Teacher Credentialing.
-They process requests for Emergency Permit renewals (CL469s), fingerprint clearance (Certificates of Clearance), and credential applications required to file for credentials with the Commission on Teacher Credentialing.
+They process requests for fingerprint clearance (Certificates of Clearance) and credential applications required to file for credentials with the California Commission on Teacher Credentialing.
 For more information, please contact (626) 815-5346 or (626) 815-5162.